astrodee/threadcount/docs/source/getting_started.rst

 :download:`ex3_full.py <examples/ex3_full.py>` This example runs the fitting code, and analyzes the extraplaner gas of an edge-on outflow.
 Note it assumes the major axis is perpendicular to the image.
 We will add an update to generalise this in the future.
 Also note that in the current ex3_full.py example does not run the interactive redshift correction, because it has already been run.

 The Procedures listed below will explain and demonstrate the functions that currently exists.
 The first time a user runs threadcount on a galaxy they will use at least 3 Procedures: deredshifting, fitting emisison lines and analysis.
 Note that you only need to run the redshuft correction once for a particular source.
 Different applications of the fitting will use different analysis scripts.
 As new analysis codes are written they will be added to the Procedures.

+On a 16 core computer, threadcount takes roughly 20 minutes to carry out the fits of one spectral line (using the 3 model setting) on a single KCWI field.
+Saving the plots takes a considerably large amount of time as well.

 Procedures
 ==========